learn-co-curriculum/dsc-phase-2-project-v2-3/README.md

 Recall that communication is one of the key data science "soft skills".
 In Phase 2, we are specifically focused on Statistical Communication.
 We define Statistical Communication as:

-> Communicating **results of statistical analyses** to diverse audiences via writing and live presentation
+> Communicating **results of statistical analyses** to diverse audiences via writing and live presentation.

 Note that this is the same as in Phase 1, except we are replacing "basic data analysis" with "statistical analyses".